jboss-developer/jboss-eap-quickstarts/helloworld-mdb-propertysubstitution/README.md

 Look at the JBoss EAP console or Server log and you should see log messages like the following:

-        INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-5 (HornetQ-client-global-threads-479334962)) Received Message from queue: This is message 5
+    INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-9 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 5
-        INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-3 (HornetQ-client-global-threads-479334962)) Received Message from queue: This is message 3
+    INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-6 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 1
-        INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-2 (HornetQ-client-global-threads-479334962)) Received Message from queue: This is message 1
+    INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-7 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 4
-        INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-1 (HornetQ-client-global-threads-479334962)) Received Message from queue: This is message 4
+    INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-5 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 2
-        INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-0 (HornetQ-client-global-threads-479334962)) Received Message from queue: This is message 2
+    INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-4 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 3

 Undeploy the Archive
 --------------------